 Thankfully, nowadays it is possible to travel to Iceland for cheap.
-If you plan well in advance, it is not difficult to find cheap flights to Iceland.
+If you plan well in advance and use our cheap flight hacks, it is not difficult to find cheap flights to Iceland.

 To guide you, a reasonable price for flights to Iceland from Europe will be around €200-400 and from New York around $400-600.

 The next thing we must do is choose the best places to stay in Iceland.

 Although tourism is increasing, there is still a long way to meet the growing demand of travelers who come in search of nature to the island.
 There are not yet too many hotels in Iceland, so I recommend you book your accommodation well in advance if you don’t want to end up paying more.

 Although in summer many people prefer to camp in Iceland, in winter this is not recommended, leaving just the option of either a Camper Van or traditional accommodation.